MDA-Courtyard/RespiRate/README.md

 Existing technologies require both expensive equipment and physical manipulation of the mice, and do not allow "capture once, analyze anywhere."
-With RespiRate, nothing more is required than a standard Windows 7 (or higher) computer and a video of lab mice at rest.
+With RespiRate, nothing more is required than a standard Windows Vista (or higher) computer and a video of lab mice at rest.
 You can calculate their respiratory rate at any location, at any time.

 ## Installation